numberoverzero/bloop/docs/user/custom_types.rst

             return super().dynamo_dump(
                 prefix + value, context=context, **kwargs)

-We can now use our custom type anywhere a String would be allowed:
+We can now use this type anywhere a String would be allowed:

 .. code-block:: python